Knowledge base

 Prerequisites

-- Check the available options on the official guide before starting an import.
+• Consult the options available in the official guide before starting an import.

-Example command to start copying your iCloud data to the root of your kDrive:
+Example of a command to start copying your iCloud data to the root of your kDrive:

 sudo rclone copy appledrive: kDrive:

-This will instantly start copying your folders, subfolders, and iCloud contents to your personal folder on your Infomaniak kDrive!
+This will immediately start copying your iCloud folders, subfolders, and contents to the personal folder of your Infomaniak kDrive!

 Details about the dates of your exported photos

-If you export your photos from iCloud to kDrive Infomaniak, be mindful of the date metadata.
-During export, the file creation dates may be altered and replaced with the export date instead of the original capture date.
+If you export your photos from iCloud to Infomaniak kDrive, be careful about the date metadata.
+During export, the file creation dates may be changed and replaced with the export date instead of the original photo date.

 Here is a script for advanced users that allows you to restore the correct data to your files from the EXIF information (it is recommended to process batches of 7000 photos max. to avoid a crash):

-- Install the application by allowing it to open first if necessary:
+2. Install the application by authorizing its opening in advance if necessary:

-- Let the script run, it will modify the dates or write errors in a file
+8. Then let the script run, it will modify the dates or write the errors in a errors.txt file on the desktop.

 -- replace file date with EXIF creation date or date from name after the first dash -